JWLee89/pt2keras/README.md

 we cn utilize the Google TensorBoard and Coral Edge TPUS.
 Although models already developed in TensorFlow were easy to export, I was having difficulty exporting models developed in PyTorch.

-If you want to know the root cause, I can add the documentation that I created to the README.md
+This project was designed to export PyTorch models to TensorFlow while maintaining the ability to upload the model to the EdgeTPU without running into errors.s

 ## Supported Networks